-“In recent years, the Germans have been betting on Portugal because of the highly qualified workforce and at a lower cost than in many European countries.
-Besides, the good climate also helps a lot,” he explained to ECO Hans-Joachim Bohmer, executive director of the Portuguese-German Chamber of Commerce (CCILA), about the characteristics that most please investors in the country.
+“In recent years, the Germans have been betting on Portugal because of the highly qualified workforce at a lower cost, compared to other European countries.
+Besides that, the good climate also helps a lot,” explained to ECO Hans-Joachim Bohmer, executive director of the Portuguese-German Chamber of Commerce (CCILA), about the characteristics that most please investors in the country.

 We have had countless companies looking for a new country to invest in, and Portugal is usually on that shortlist of most attractive countries.

 “We have had countless companies looking for a new country to invest in, and Portugal is usually on that shortlist of most attractive countries.
-One important factor is the proximity to the European market, in other words, it is also an alternative to Asian markets: because on the one hand these companies have the guarantee of the quality of a product that is manufactured in Portugal and, on the other hand, the country has the capacity to give a quicker response, because of its location,” he underlined.
+One important factor is the proximity to the European market, in other words, it is also an alternative to Asian markets: because, on one hand, these companies have a guarantee of the quality of a product that is manufactured in Portugal and, on the other hand, the country can give a quicker response, due to its location,” he underlined.

-“Portugal is the third safest country in the world and this has its advantages with investors.
+“Portugal is the third safest country in the world and this is an advantage with investors.
 Many Arab ambassadors tell me: ‘In Spain, the Vox party talks about the Reconquista and that’s crazy’.
-After seeing what’s going on in Spain, investors start looking at Portugal with a certain comfort.
+After seeing what’s going on in Spain, investors look at Portugal with a certain comfort.
 Sympathy is a friend of business,” said the president.

 According to data made available by AICEP, the sectors with the most investments in the national territory in 2019 were tourism (36%), automotive industry (20%) and other manufacturing industries (14%).
 However, in recent years, investment has spread across all sectors of activity, from retail to agriculture.